Verssesli/Blubot/README.md

 ## Privacy Policy

-*(Privacy policy details to be added.)*
+Please see privacy policy here: [Link to Privacy Policy](https://verssesli.notion.site/Privacy-Policy-134ae900ae9e8119b628e1795b9ab7d3)

 ## Contact

-For questions or support, please contact [your contact information here].
+For questions or support, please contact @Verssesli on Discord.

 ## Acknowledgements
 Blubot is possible thanks to the work of these wonderful groups: